kurator-dev/kurator/docs/proposals/backup/backup.md

 1. **Design of Custom Resource Definitions (CRDs)** Design three distinct CRDs to encapsulate the functionalities of unified backup, restore, and migration:

 - Unified Backup:
-    - Storage that details where the backup data should be stored.
     - Options for enabling scheduled backups and defining the associated scheduling strategy.
     - Capability to segment multiple sub-clusters within the fleet arbitrarily (achieved through 'select') and apply different backup strategies for these sub-cluster groups.
 - Unified Restore:
     - Unified backup which Restore based on.
     - Options for restore partial content.
 - Unified Migration:
-    - Storage that details where the backup data should be stored.
     - One migration source.
     - One or more migration destination clusters.